 OIT SIP-Trunk

-The OIT SIP-Trunk charges will be invoiced whatever the type of VoIP Interconnect links used (CSIL or PSIL).
-The product defined for this item is the Call Admission Control Simultaneous SIP Sessions (CAC SIP Sessions OIT).
-The table below gives the maximum number of simultaneous SIP sessions for calls that respect the in the PRIO supported codecs.
+The OIT SIP-Trunk is the product defined for the item: Call Admission Control Simultaneous SIP Sessions (CAC SIP Sessions OIT).
+The table below gives the maximum number of simultaneous SIP sessions for calls that respect the in the PRIO supported codecs and are the values that can be ordered.

 Configuration fee per OIT SIP trunk: 125,00 €

-Monthly Rental fees for the OIT SIP trunk: